jonbarker68/ECHI_Scene_Generartion/src/README.md

 ### 3.2 Scene Generator

-This is a fairly complex process that involves instantiating a template to form a low level `scene.json` file.
-This is done by recursively walking the template and instantiating each object into a sequence of audio segments.
+This is a fairly complex process that involves instantiating a structure to form a low level `scene.json` file.
+This is done by recursively walking the structure and instantiating each object into a sequence of audio segments.
 The conversation objects are constructed using rules that govern turn taking and overlap.
 In sequence, objects are rendered sequentially in time.
 For splitter objects, each object in the splitter is rendered in parallel, and the object is not considered finished until all objects in the splitter are finished.